SATHEESH-D-M/-DA5402-MA24M023-News_scraper_Assignment-1/README.md

 - Scraps the home page of Google news.
 - Then collects the url for trendings page (through url id)
 - Then it scraps that page too.
-- All scraped data are made into a pandas df by default (that is how the scrap function is written. refer "scrap_fns.py")
+- All scraped data are made into a pandas df.
 - Then this pandas df is stored into the postgres Database.

 ## gnews_scraper_cron.sh